Progarchives, the progressive rock ultimate discography

 PROG REVIEWER

-4 stars What follows is another review of the 2009 Eagle Rock DVD of this concert, which features (in addition to the tunes listed above) 'Bravado', 'YYZ', 'The Trees' and 'One Little Victory' (in the first half) as well as 'Secret Touch' and a medley consisting of '2112', 'La Villa Strangiato', 'By-Tor and the Snow Dog', 'Xanadu' and 'Working Man' (second half).
+4 stars What follows is another review of the 2009 Eagle Rock DVD of this concert, which features (in addition to the tunes listed above) 'Bravado', 'YYZ', 'The Trees' and 'One Little Victory' (in the first half) plus 'Secret Touch' and a medley consisting of '2112', 'La Villa Strangiato', 'By-Tor and the Snow Dog', 'Xanadu' and 'Working Man' (in the second half).

 In addition, the set list is about as perfect as one could wish.
-To my regret, 'Free Will' and 'Analog Kid' are missing (two songs that were included in DIFFERENT STAGES LIVE, Rush's most comprehensive live CD) but the presence of 'Force Ten', 'YYZ' and 'La Villa Strangiato' more than makes up for that.
-'Xanadu' (probably Rush's greatest composition) appears in truncated form; strangely enough it would receive a more majestic performance on the R40 Live DVD / Blu-ray, which (on the whole) is far less convincing than this one.
-I must also admit there are a few weak moments.
-'One Little Victory' is tuneless and worth skipping, and Neil Peart's long drum solo fails to hold the attention.
+To my regret, 'Free Will' and 'Analog Kid' are missing (two songs that were included in DIFFERENT STAGES LIVE, Rush's most comprehensive live album) but the presence of 'Force Ten', 'YYZ' and 'La Villa Strangiato' makes up for that.
+'Xanadu' (probably Rush's greatest composition) appears in truncated form; strangely enough it would eventually receive a more majestic performance on the R40 Live DVD / Blu-ray, which (on the whole) is far less convincing than this one.
+I must also admit that there are some weak moments.
+'One Little Victory' is tuneless and worth skipping, and Neil Peart's long drum solo fails to hold my attention.
 But almost everything else is sheer joy.

-The bonus material consists of a number of live performances which mainly draw your attention to the band's peculiar wardrobe (in the 1970s and the 1980s).
+The bonus material consists of a number of live performances which will mainly draw your attention to the band's peculiar wardrobe during the 1970s and the 1980s.
 It also contains five extensive and quite serious interviews with all three members of the band.
 These are an illuminating addition to the documentary BEYOND THE LIGHTED STAGE.
-The main advantage is that you can actually hear your heroes speaking at the time they were recording some of their best albums.
+The main advantage here is that you can actually hear how your heroes used to speak at a time when they were recording some of their best albums.

 Report this review (#2929118)